plopesc/background_tasks_slides/slides.md

 * Our website is more and more popular, we did a great job and it's getting traction
 * The number of concurrent users has grown and the number of interaction is bigger than expected
 * We get a timeout or out of memory error in our logs from time to time
-* Let's increase memory and let's see
+* Let's increase memory and let's see.
+Pass the buck

 --